Human Rights Archive of Chile: Content

-In 2002 the archive was nominated for the UNESCO Memory of the World register, to which it was accepted in 2003.
+In 2002 the archive was nominated for the UNESCO Memory of the World international register, to which it was accepted in 2003.
 The nomination statement argued that protecting the archive was important for maintaining wider discussion about democracy: "To understand the raison d’être of democracy and respect for human rights, it is necessary to know and remember how the dictatorships functioned."

 In the following years, the families and organisations who had contributed to the archive campaigned for the government to give it a permanent home.
 When the Museum of Memory and Human Rights was opened in January 2010, the archive became one of its collections.